-Academic advising at Wayne College is concerned with assisting the student in making the best possible decisions about academic life.
-The academic adviser is a "generalist" and helps the student to select from available programs the one most appropriate to abilities and interests, and to establish realistic academic goals in terms of sensible credit loads, proper choice of courses, study habits, outside workloads, and other circumstances affecting the student's academic life.
+Academic advisers at Wayne College assist the student in making the best possible decisions about academic life.
+The academic adviser helps the student select the most appropriate program of study based upon the student's abilities and interests.
+The adviser also helps establish realistic academic goals in terms of sensible credit loads, proper choice of courses, study habits, outside workloads, and other circumstances affecting the student's academic life.

-The adviser also serves as a reliable storehouse of information about program demands and administrative procedures.
-The adviser possesses a thorough knowledge of the University community and its members and maintains a comprehensive and current awareness of developments and requirements in all University programs.
+The adviser also serves as a reliable source of information about program demands and administrative procedures.
+The adviser possesses a thorough knowledge of the University community and its members, and maintains a comprehensive and current awareness of developments and requirements in all University programs.

-The adviser is familiar with administrative procedures such as admission, registration, withdrawal from classes, credit-by-examination, advanced placement credit, intercampus/intercollege transfer, probation and academic dismissal.
-Finally, the adviser acts as a referral source for the student with specialized needs.
+The adviser is familiar with administrative procedures such as admission, registration, withdrawal from classes, credit-by-examination, advanced placement credit, intercampus/intercollege transition, probation and academic dismissal.
+Also, the adviser acts as a referral source for the student with specialized needs.

-A student wishing to talk with an adviser simply stops in or calls the Student Services Office at the College, (330) 684-8900 or 1-800-221-8308, to schedule an appointment.
+A student wishing to talk with an adviser may stop in or call Student Services & Support at the College, (330) 684-8900 or 1-800-221-8308, to schedule an appointment.